EhsanAsaDev/EhsanAsaDev.github.io/_posts/2021-01-01-Refactoring-life-with-tdd-approach.md

 image: https://enable.com/images/blog/155-a.png
 excerpt: These days I'm refactoring myself, and I hope writing here be a part of these refactoring.
          As a developer we should like refactoring.
-The main goals of refactoring are make our code more efficient, more readable, and more elegant, so we should think about that every time we can, when we're actively coding, when we're in launching time even though when we want to sleep (I think this type is the most interested one) also we should do it when we have a bug, when we want to implement a new feature, when we don't have anything to do and finally when we are in the day before release ( again I think this type is the most excited one).
-How about requirements or maybe better called pre-requirements?
+The main goals of refactoring are make our code more efficient, more readable, and more elegant, so we should think ...
 ---

 These days I'm refactoring myself, and I hope writing here be a part of these refactoring.